Cerro, New Mexico

 Cerro is an unincorporated community in Taos County, New Mexico, United States located along New Mexico State Road 378.
 It was founded in 1854 by settlers from Taos and Questa and was named for Cerro Guadalupe.

+Climate

+According to the Köppen Climate Classification system, Cerro has a warm-summer humid continental climate, abbreviated "Dfb" on climate maps.
+The hottest temperature recorded in Cerro was 100 F on June 19, 1924, while the coldest temperature recorded was -34 F on January 29, 1919, and January 6, 1971.